US STOCKS-Apple, other tech stocks weigh on Wall St

 By Tanya Agrawal

-July 22 (Reuters) - Wall Street declined in early afternoon trading on Wednesday, with the tech-heavy Nasdaq composite falling more than 1 percent after disappointing results from technology giants including Apple, the world’s largest publicly traded company.
+July 22 (Reuters) - Wall Street declined in late morning trading on Wednesday, with the tech-heavy Nasdaq composite falling more than 1 percent after disappointing results from technology giants including Apple, the world’s largest publicly traded company.

 Apple shares slumped as much as 6.7 percent to $121.99, a day after the iPhone maker’s revenue forecast for the fourth quarter fell below expectations.